0330 999 8786

 5) Analogue Is Outdated

 Analogue cameras cost more in the long term.
-When the cost of maintenance, upgrades and replacements occur, analogue begins to become more costly than IP systems.
-These systems begin to become more unreliable with time meaning they are far more likely to fail.
+When the cost of maintenance, upgrades and replacements occurs, analogue begins to become more costly than IP systems.
+These systems begin to become more unreliable with time, meaning they are far more likely to fail.

 The Disadvantages Of IP Camera CCTV Systems

-The first thing to understand about IP CCTV is that it’s complicated.
-There are many different factors that come into play with IP CCTV, and these can be difficult to explain.
-But I’m going to make this easy for you by breaking down the cons of IP CCTV.
+The disadvantages of Internet Protocol Cameras arise from being a complicated system.
+Many different factors come into play with IP CCTV, and these can be challenging to explain.
+But to make this simpler, let’s break down the cons of IP CCTV.

 1) Higher Costs